SFWRITER.COM > How to Write > On Writing: Seek and Destroy!

 (Speaking of spelling checkers, one of the most common questions I get asked by Canadian writers is whether they should use Canadian spellings when submitting to an American market.
 The answer is no: use Canadian spellings when submitting to the Tesseracts anthologies or other Canadian markets; British spellings (which aren't the same thing) when submitting to Interzone or other British markets; and American spellings when submitting to Analog or other U.S. markets.)

 One thing your word processor can't do for you is properly count the words in your manuscript.
 The standard at most publications is to use "printers' rule," which counts every 65-stroke manuscript line as ten words, regardless of whether the line happens to be full (after all, the word count is supposed to give the production editor an idea of how much space the piece will take up in the publication).
 Actual grammatical word counts usually are ten to twenty percent below the value given by "printers' rule."
-If you can set an infinite or zero page length in your word processor, then the line count multiplied by ten will give you the word count according to printers' rule; otherwise, multiply the number of lines per page by the number of whole pages, add the number of lines on the partially full first and last pages, then multiply by ten.
+If you use Courier 12-point (10-pitch) typeface and can set an infinite or zero page length in your word processor, then the line count multiplied by ten will give you the word count according to printers' rule; otherwise, multiply the number of lines per page by the number of whole pages, add the number of lines on the partially full first and last pages, then multiply by ten.

 Still, your computer's word count may be your most important motivator.
 The best way to make it as a writer is to set yourself a daily target figure and not stop working until you've reached it (my own is 2,000 words; for most full-time writers, the target is between 1,000 and 2,500).
-Every few minutes, I do a word count to see how much more work I have to do until I can knock off for the day which, having now reached that figure, is precisely what I'm going to do right now.
+Every few minutes, I do a word count to see how much more work I have to do until I can knock off for the day which, having just reached that figure, is precisely what I'm going to do now.
 But don't you quit writing today until you've reached your own word-count goal . . .